matt01671/cotiss-project/README.md

 ## Overview

-The United Nations Standard Products and Services Code is a global standard for classifying companies.
-This code classification is fundamental to the classifying procurement contracts and provides the basis for distinguishing similar types of tenders.
+The United Nations Standard Products and Services Code is a global standard for classifying companies and types of contracts.
+This code classification is fundamental to classifying procurement contracts and provides the basis for distinguishing similar types of tenders.
 Please read more about the hierarchical convention here: https://www.unspsc.org/.